FirasAbouzahr/pyPalace/README.md

 # pyPalace

-pyPalace is a code suite used to generate [AWS Palace](https://awslabs.github.io/palace/stable/) (FEM electromagnetic simulations) config files with python.
-The main goal of this suite is to allow for a more intuitive, automated, and easy-to-use method of writing Palace config files for superconducting quantum circuit simulations (or other devices!).
+pyPalace is a python code suite used to streamline [AWS Palace](https://awslabs.github.io/palace/stable/) electromagnetic simulations for the design and modeling of circuit QED/superconducting quantum devices.
+The main functionality of pyPalace is to generate Palace config files using python. pyPalace is also a general purpose superconducting circuit design tool that provides functionality to extract Hamiltonian/device parameters from Palace simulation results, conduct iterative design studies, and interface with HPCs.

-AWS Palace please sponsor me (:
+For comments, questions, or collaboration please feel free to contact me at [firasabouzahr2030@u.northwestern.edu](mailto:firasabouzahr2030@u.northwestern.edu).

 ## Table of Contents
 - [Installation](#installation)